James Sowers' The Productize Course Review | Can It Help You Scale Your Business? + An Alternative

 According to a course student, Denny Cave, it’s the first to put all productized service information in one resource.
 It helps starters and seasoned entrepreneurs create a stable source of income.
 They offer productized service business rather than living paycheck to paycheck.

-The Productize Course is an online training program aiming to guide founders, freelancers, consultants and service providers productize their services and get out of billable hours.
+The Productize Course is an online training program that guides founders, freelancers, consultants, and service providers to productize their services and get out of billable hours.
 It covers identifying the service you can productize, how to launch, and marketing.

 What Do You Get With The Productize Course?